Welcome to STRS Ohio

 - Concerns about “other benefit” issues

 - 25 years of adult experiences, including dealing with personal finances

 Andrea may find the STRS Ohio Combined Plan is the best choice.
-This plan allows you to direct your investment choices, while providing benefits during teaching and retirement.
+This plan allows her to direct her investment choices, while providing benefits during teaching and retirement.

-If you choose the Combined Plan, you will have the opportunity to reevaluate your selection and choose another STRS Ohio plan or stay in your current plan in your fifth year of membership.
+She will have the opportunity to reevaluate her selection and choose another STRS Ohio plan or stay in her current plan in her fifth year of membership.

 Making Your Choice